joe-c-29b/DataCleaning_withPython/README.md

 ClassificationReorder - python function for converting ACP classification types into acronyms and then ordering them alphabetically

 Duplicates - the methods and parameters for dealing with duplicate rows/values

+DummyVariables - the method and parameters for properly creating dummy variables